sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **show ip route**

 This command displays either all the route entries from the routing table or a specific route.
+VRF is an optional keyword for this CLI that allows user to view IP routes in a given VRF or all VRFs.
+If VRF parameter is not entered by user, then routes from default VRF are displayed.

   - Usage:
-    show ip route [\<ip_address\>]
+    show ip route [\<ip_address\>] [vrf {all | <vrf_name>}]

 - Example: